What is a C-61/D-62 Air and Water Balancing Contractor?

 Air and water balancing are two areas of expertise often offered together but are sometimes referred to separately.

-Water balancing is commonly known as hydronic balancing and air balancing known as HVAC balancing.
+Water balancing is commonly known as hydronic balancing and air balancing is known as HVAC balancing.

 Some of the duties associated with water and air balancing include: